CSIS-iLab/southbound/README.md

 # southbound
 The website for the China Power Southbound Report
 It is built using [Create React App Rewired](https://github.com/timarney/react-app-rewired) Data is connected to a work book in the China Power Google Drive folder.
-Triggering a new deploy runs the Google API via ruby write.rb and updates data in public/charts.json
+Triggering a new deploy runs the Google API via node write.js and updates data in src/app/charts.json

 ## Table of Contents
 * [Quick-Start Instructions](#quick-start-instructions)